Javier-Jimenez99/JokerNet/README.md

 ## Input System

-The controller uses **native uinput** to create a virtual Xbox gamepad device directly through the Linux kernel.
-This provides the most reliable gamepad input for Balatro.
+The controller uses **native uinput exclusively** to create a virtual Xbox gamepad device directly through the Linux kernel.
+This provides the most reliable and authentic gamepad input for Balatro.

-**Fallback**: If uinput fails, the system falls back to keyboard input mapping.
+**No fallbacks**: The system requires a working uinput device - if uinput fails, gamepad input will not work.

 ## Requirements